VQCarneiro/GBS/Tutorial/Joint Analysis/PREP/README.md

 ---

-- For demonstration purposes, an evaluation of 319 treatments of a plant species was conducted across two experiments for specific gravity (SG).
+- For demonstration purposes, an evaluation of 319 treatments of a plant species was conducted across two experiments for specific gravity (GE).

 ---